Surge protector: Series mode (SM) surge suppressors

-SM devices tend to be bulkier and heavier than devices utilizing other surge suppression technologies.
+SM devices tend to be bulkier and heavier than devices using other surge suppression technologies.
 The initial costs of SM filters are higher, typically 130 USD and up, but a long service life can be expected if they are used properly.
 In-field installation costs can be higher, since SM devices are installed in series with the power feed, requiring the feed to be cut and reconnected.